Julio Kopseng: Crimes

-On April 25, 2013, Kopseng was convicted by the Oslo District Court for three rapes that had taken place in autumn 2008 and August 2009.
+On 25 April 2013, Kopseng was convicted by the Oslo District Court for three rapes that had taken place in autumn 2008 and August 2009.
 He was sentenced to four years imprisonment, two of which were suspended.
 At the time, the court considered that there little danger of recidivism, and released him pending an appeal.
 In the summer of 2013, there was a new allegation against Kopseng, this time from a British woman to whom he offered a free homestay via CouchSurfing.
 Her report was a turning point in the investigation, and after this, Kopseng was taken into custody.
 When his case was presented before the Court of Appeal, he was acquitted of a third charge, but convicted of two other rapes.

 While serving his sentence, he was tried in court again after he was accused of many rapes between 2001 and 2013.
 After some media outlets and websites started to mention him by name and shared his pictures, referring to Kopseng as a potential serial rapist, more and more women began contacting the police to report their experiences with him.
 Many of these rapes took place in connection with his job as a mediator of artistic assignments.
 Julio would lure the victims with job offers for movies and music videos, drugging and raping them during the job interviews.
 Among his victims were a female colleague and his cohabitant.
 Kopseng was convicted on all charges before the Oslo District Court in February 2015, but appealed the verdict.
 The appeal case started in January 2016 before the Borgarting Court of Appeal, and by the end of it, he was sentenced to 21 years imprisonment with a minimum term of 10 years, the most severe penalty for a rape case in the country's history.
 In connection to the trial, the police referred to Kopseng as "Norway's most active serial rapist".

-In 2017, he was charged with raping two more women and convicted two years later, but no new sentence was imposed on him, as he was already serving the highest penalty available in the country.
+In 2017, he was charged with raping two more women and convicted two years later, but no new sentence was imposed on him, as he was already serving the highest penalty available.